“"Challenging, breathtaking, and beautiful. Boundless Journeys' guides are the BEST! They made the trip unforgettable." ”

 Walk – easy, 3 hours.

-We begin our exploration of the Incas in the city of Cusco (11,150’), a name taken from the Quechua word for “naval” or “center.”
+You'll begin your exploration of the land of the Incas in the city of Cusco (11,150’), a name taken from the Quechua word for “naval” or “center.”
 Here, dramatic Spanish colonial architecture blends with solid Inca masonry in a harmony belying the area’s tumultuous history.
 Throughout the city are prime examples of colonial buildings that are built on top of ancient Inca foundations.
 The stonework of the Incas is unsurpassed by that of any other culture.
 Massive rocks were painstakingly ground to fit so perfectly together that no mortar was needed, and many walls have remained for over 500 years in spite of regular tremors.
-This afternoon we enjoy a walking tour of the city’s historic center with our guides, who lay the foundation for our understanding of the Inca way of life that we will encounter in the coming days.
-This afternoon we have time to relax before dinner at a favorite local restaurant.
+This afternoon you'll enjoy a walking tour of the city’s historic center with your guide, who lays the foundation for for understanding of the Inca way of life that you will encounter in the coming days.
+This afternoon you'll have time to relax before dinner at a favorite local restaurant.

 DAY 2